dvargas92495/fuegojs/README.md

 ## Compile

 The `compile` command reads all of the serverless functions that make up your backend api and outputs them as `js` files in the `build` directory.
 It expects all of your functions to be in the `functions` directory in your repo.
+Each function file must be named after an HTTP method: `get.ts`, `post.ts`, `put.ts`, & `delete.ts`.
+The path they are found in map to the API path.

 To use, simply add the following command as a script to your `package.json`: